ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 ### The query component of a URI should be used to paginate collection or store results

-A REST API client should use the query component to paginate collection and store results with the pageSize and pageStartIndex parameters.
+A REST API client should use the query component to paginate collection and store results with the `offset` and `limit` parameters.

-The pageSize parameter specifies the maximum number of contained elements to return in the response.
+The `limit` parameter specifies the maximum number of contained elements to return in the response.
-The pageStartIndex parameter specifies the zero-based index of the first element to return in the response.
+The `offset` parameter specifies the zero-based index of the first element to return in the response.

 Example :

-    GET /v1/users?pageSize=2&pageStartIndex=0 HTTP/1.1
+    GET /v1/users?offset=0&limit=2 HTTP/1.1
     Host: api.marktplaats.nl

     HTTP/1.1 200 OK
-    Content-Type: application/hal+json
+    Content-Type: application/json

     {
         "_links": {
             "self": { "href": "/users" },
-            "next": { "href": "/users?pageSize=2&page1" },
+            "next": { "href": "/users?offset=0&limit=2" },
             "find": { "href": "/users{?id}", "templated": true }
         },
         "_embedded": {